-Who will be my visa sponsor?
-Can the sponsor be an individual?
+Who can be a visa sponsor?
+Can it be an individual?

 How long will the process take?
 For how long will my visa be valid?

 - Work and stay permit take 2 months to arrange.
-If the foreigner using this visa is director of company, then it is valid for 1 year.
-If the foreigner is working on any other position than the visa is valid for 6 months.
+If an applicant is a director of a company, then it is valid for 1 year.
+If the foreigner works in any other position than the visa is valid for 6 months.

 My company has been established but currently does not have any activities, should I report the company’s taxation?

-After your company is established, it is mandatory to submit monthly and annually report even if you do not have any business activities and zero taxes.
+After your company is established, it is mandatory to submit a monthly and annual report even if you do not have any business activities and zero taxes.

 My company has a tax ID; however, I never submit tax reporting.
-Will this cause problems to my company?
+Will this cause a problem to my company?

 Is there any obligation regarding company payroll?

-All companies currently in Indonesia shall be registered to BPJS as mandatory Indonesian insurance that will affect the employee payroll.
+All companies in Indonesia shall be registered for both Health and Social Security BPJS as mandatory Indonesian insurance that will affect the employee payroll.
 There will be a certain percentage that should be borne by the company as well as the employee.
-Cekindo can help provide the payroll simulation and payslip for your employee.

 4. Product registration